 José Martínez is Professor of Electrical and Computer Engineering, faculty member of the graduate fields of Computer Science and Systems Engineering, and faculty Fellow of the Atkinson Center for a Sustainable Future at Cornell.
 He is part of Cornell’s Computer Systems Laboratory.

-Prof. Martinez was appointed to a two-year term as the Associate Dean for Diversity and Academic Affairs for the College of Engineering in January 2020.
+Prof. Martinez was appointed to a three-year term as the Senior Associate Dean for Diversity and Academic Affairs for the College of Engineering in October 2021.
+José has served as Associate Dean of Diversity and Academic Affairs since January 2020.
 The position is the key diversity and faculty affairs officer in the college and oversees faculty development, the hiring process, promotions, tenure cases, and all diversity efforts at the faculty level.
 The position also oversees college-wide efforts to support students from historically underrepresented groups in engineering, and includes serving as a member of the college's senior leadership team.

 Prof. Martínez is currently the hardware theme lead for the Center for Research in Intelligent Storage and Processing in Memory (CRISP).
 He is also co-founder and part of the Executive Committee of Cornell’s Initiative for Digital Agriculture (CIDA).

 Prof. Martínez’s research has received a number of awards over the years; among them: two IEEE Micro Top Picks papers (2003 and 2007); a HPCA Best Paper award (2005), as well as MICRO and HPCA Best Paper nominations (2006 and 2015); a NSF CAREER Award (2006); two IBM Faculty Awards (2006 and 2009); and a Distinguished Educator Award (2011) by the University of Illinois’ Computer Science Department (his graduate alma mater).